Basement Waterproofing: Causes of Basement Leaks

 Contact USS KY for Basement Waterproofing

 Whatever the culprit is when it comes to your basement leaks, United Structural Systems of Kentucky can find the problem and fix it - permanently.
 Say goodbye to basement waterproofing “solutions” that temporarily mask the problem without addressing the cause of your leak.
-Don’t leave your Charleston, West Virginia basement at risk for major flooding - call us today for a free basement waterproofing and leak repair service estimate!
+Don’t leave your Charleston and Lexington, West Virginia basement at risk for major flooding - call us today for a free basement waterproofing and leak repair service estimate!